 1. Increase Functional Strength via Full Body Activation

-As you lower your body to the floor and the familiar “burn” begins to encompass your muscles the last thing you’re thinking about is the number of muscles you’re using.
-However, this is one of the top benefits of pushups.
+As you lower your body to the floor and the familiar “burn” begins to encompass your muscles, the last thing you’re thinking about is the number of muscles you use.
+However, this is one of the top benefits of push ups.
 As you engage in this exercise, literally every major muscle in your body is called upon to execute the movement.